Operator of last resort: Structure

 In July 2009, the DfT established Directly Operated Railways (DOR) as its operator of last resort for England.
 In November 2015, the DfT wound up DOR and appointed a partnership of Arup Group, Ernst & Young and SNC-Lavalin Rail & Transit.

 Utilisation

-Since privatisation occurred in the mid-1990s, there have been nine occasions when an operator of last resort has been appointed.
-As of December 2024, the government has announced plans to hand over three more services to the operator of resort in 2025, with an expectation that the hand over of all train operating companies' services, excluding open-access operators, will be completed by October 2027.
+Between the privatisation of British Rail in the mid-1990s and the creation of Great British Railways in 2024, there were nine occasions when an operator of last resort was appointed, five of them after the start of the COVID-19 pandemic.
+In December 2024, the UK government announced plans to hand over three more services to the operator of last resort in 2025, with an expectation that the handover of all train operating companies' services, excluding open-access operators, would be completed by October 2027.